Heart failure

 • The treatment of heart failure includes medication, physical exercise and treating the underlying disease.

-• Not smoking, not drinking too much alcohol, and staying as physically active as possible can help to reduce strain on the cardiovascular system.
+• Not smoking, not drinking too much alcohol, and regular physical exercise can help to reduce strain on the cardiovascular system.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.